GoogleCloudPlatform/gke-networking-recipes/ingress/single-cluster/ingress-asm-multi-backendconfig/README.md

     * Service `istio-ingressgateway`: In comparison to the default Service [shipped in the examples](https://github.com/GoogleCloudPlatform/anthos-service-mesh-packages/blob/main/samples/gateways/istio-ingressgateway/service.yaml) this service is of type `ClusterIP`.
         This in combination with the annotation `cloud.google.com/neg: '{"ingress": true}'` creates an HTTP/HTTPS Loadbalancer with [Container Native Load Balancing](https://cloud.google.com/kubernetes-engine/docs/how-to/container-native-load-balancing). \
         The Istio Ingress Gateway is exposed via 3 different Ports:
-            * Port 15021 is used for the ingressgatweay health ckeck and maps to the target port 15021.
+        * Port 15021 is used for the ingressgatweay health check and maps to the target port 15021.
-            * In contrast to that port 15022 (`http2`) and 15023 (`custom-backendconfig-port`) are both mapped to port 80 of the `istio-ingressgateway` which serves the normal user-facing traffic. \
+        * In contrast to that, port 15022 (`http2`) and 15023 (`custom-backendconfig-port`) are both mapped to port 80 of the `istio-ingressgateway` which serves the normal user-facing traffic.

         While both ports (15022 und 15023) basically serve the same traffic now the annotation `cloud.google.com/backend-config: '{"ports": {"http2":""ingressgateway-default","custom-backendconfig-port":"custom-backendconfig"}}'` tells the GKE Ingress controller to apply the `ingressgateway-default`to port 15022(`http2`) and BackendConfig `custom-backendconfig` to port 15023(`custom-backendconfig-port`).
+      > **Note**
+      > The number of combinations of additional ports and BackendConfigs is arbitrarily extensible
     * Ingress `ingressgateway`: The Ingress has defined the `istio-ingressgateway` port 15022, which is associated with the BackendConfig `ingressgateway-default`, as the default.
         The more specific Host rule for `bar.example.com` is mapped to port 15023 of the `istio-ingressgateway`, which is associated with the BackendConfig `custom-backendconfig` and therefor requires IAP Authentication.
         This results in all traffic to `bar.example.com` is requiring IAP Authentication while all other traffic is not requiring IAP Authentication.